Magazine

 A grocery store for the village

-Successful microfinance in Sierra Leone
+Successful seed funding in Sierra Leone

 Safula Foday initially sold rice and was able to continually expand her offerings.
 Her family and the village community benefit from this.